California Elder Abuse Attorneys

 Financial Elder Abuse

 There are a wide variety of schemes fraudsters and scam artists employ to take advantage of a senior’s finances.
-An elder abuse attorney will diligently and aggressively locate evidence to prove financial abuse committed by fiduciaries, family members, and caregivers.
+A dedicated elder abuse attorney can help you locate evidence to prove financial abuse committed by fiduciaries, family members, and caregivers.

 Criminals who illegally obtain access to valuable personal property, sensitive information, and financial accounts can commit any of the following crimes: